The relevant merger control legislation in Ukraine includes the following:

 The AMC usually relies on case law (precedents) of the European Commission and the competition authorities of EU countries and the USA, mainly with respect to the approach to market definition.

-Under the Guidelines on the Assessment of Horizontal Mergers and the Guidelines on the Assessment of Non-Horizontal Mergers, the authority shall investigate the following main competition concerns.
+Under the Guidelines on the Assessment of Horizontal Mergers and the Guidelines on the Assessment of Non-Horizontal Mergers, the AMC shall investigate the following main competition concerns.
 While reviewing the concentrations, the AMC should take into account countervailing factors such as countervailing buyer power, the likelihood that entry would maintain effective competition on the relevant markets, and the "failing firm" defence.

 Unilateral or Non-coordinated Effects